• Home

 He later served as Senior Advisor for Process Improvement to the Administrator of a $3 billion per year grant-making agency in the U.S. Department of Health and Human Services.

-Bruce has presented and taught throughout the U.S., Canada, Singapore, and Brazil.
+Bruce has presented and taught throughout the , , , and .
 He has also published numerous journal articles, book chapters, and a primer on Complexity and Quality.

 Since leaving Federal Service, Bruce has consulted with a variety of public and private sector organizations as President of his own firm, Freethinc. . .
 For A Change.